kanidm/kanidm/designs/resource_limits.rst

 Each operation requires resources to complete individually, but many operations can be processed in parallel.

-For a resource exhaustion to occur, this would be due to input from a client that consumes resources.
-This means the attack surface is any possible input and how the server interprets and processes that.
+Resource exhaustion occurs when input from a client consumes more resources than the server can provide.
+This means the attack surface is any possible input and how the server interprets and processes that input.
 In kanidm this could be a search filter for example - the query may be small, but it could be expensive to compute.